robak86/hardwired/README.md

 const id2 = scope2.use(requestId); // scope2 holds its own requestId value
 ```

-Also, it is possible to get a scoped container by passing a callback function.
+Also, it is possible to use a scoped container by passing a callback function to the `withScope` method.

 ```typescript
 const id1 = container.withScope(use => {